sc0v0ne/LearnAI/checklist/ai_checklist.md

 <!-- MarkdownTOC -->

-- When You Should not use ML?
+- When not to use ML
     - Data-related issues
     - Interpretability
     - Technical Debt
     - Better Alternatives
+- Mistakes to Avoid in AI
 - Feature Engineering
 - AI Checklist
-    - When to retrain the model?
+    - When to retrain the model
-    - How to retrain the model?
+    - How to retrain the model
 - Problem Definition Checklist
 - Dataset Selection Checklist
 - Data Preparation Checklist